-The University offers counseling resources through external institutions [Intercommunity Counseling Center (562-204-4180)] and encourages all counselors to, if and when they deem it appropriate, inform any individuals they are counseling about their right to pursue charges as well as the ability to report crimes on a voluntary, confidential basis.
+The University offers counseling resources through external institutions [Biola University (562) 903-4800) and the Intercommunity Counseling Center (562-204-4180)] and encourages all counselors to, if and when they deem it appropriate, inform any individuals they are counseling about their right to pursue charges as well as the ability to report crimes on a voluntary, confidential basis.
 Consequently, only aggregate data provided by counselors is considered for the inclusion of the incident(s) in the annual publication of crime statistics.
-HCEC is bound by Educational Code to report any situations pertaining to child/adult abuse to law enforcement.